johnpapa/vue-workshop/labs.md

 #### Step 4

-Add the following code into the existing `getHeroes()` function to handle calling the server to retrieve heroes using the `axios` library.
+Add the following code into the existing `getHeroes()` function within the component code to handle calling the server to retrieve heroes using the `axios` library.

 ```javascript
 return await getHeroes();